rezwyi/elasticonf-rails/README.md

-ElastiConfRails
+ElasticonfRails
 ===============

-ElastiConfRails integrates [ElastiConf](https://github.com/rezwyi/elasticonf) to your Ruby on Rails application.
-ElastiConf is a powerfull and flexible application config solution worked in any ruby program.
+ElasticonfRails integrates [Elasticonf](https://github.com/rezwyi/elasticonf) to your Ruby on Rails application.
+Elasticonf is a powerfull and flexible application config solution worked in any ruby program.

 ## Installation